holyjak/interactive-dev-wshop/Instructor guide.md

 ### Brief intro

-_NOTE: First check who ins't done preparing and let them run it while listening_
+_NOTE: First check who isn't done preparing and let them run it while listening_

+Welcome & thank everyone.

-Why are we doing this?
+Answer: Why are we doing this?
 What will you gain?
 What are we going to do?

+> Why are we here?
+Why this workshop?
+B/c I want to share the joy of interactive development and allow you to taste it.
+> Now I don't know why you are here but hopefully we will find out :-).
+>
 > There are two styles of development: the common compile/transpile - wait - restart - wait - recreate application state one and the interactive one.
 This interactive, REPL-driven development is about developing your application _while_ it is running, without ever restarting it.
 It is about trying out each new tiny snippet of code _in the context of the running application_ (i.e. with access to its data, state, and connections) and thus about growing the code in a series of small, tested steps.
 >
 > What is a REPL?
 An acronym for Read-Eval-Print-Loop and you can think of it as a coding terminal into your running application: you send it commands and new code and get back data.

-Now describe briefly the task and warm-up exercises.
+Now describe briefly the tasks and warm-up exercises.
+Mention we will use a minimalist subset of Clojure & why.

 ### Brief Clojure syntax intro